Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

     *Collect the following information from the **Initiative parameters** tab:*

-    * **Parameters** (i.e. `logAnalytics`, `logAnalyticsWorkspaceId`, `listOfResourceTypesToAuditDiagnosticSettings`).
+    * **Parameters** (e.g. `logAnalytics`, `logAnalyticsWorkspaceId`, `listOfResourceTypesToAuditDiagnosticSettings`).
 You may see zero, one or many parameters listed.
 It is possible that a policy set doesn't have any parameters.

 #### **Step 2: Create Bicep template & parameters JSON file**